4sp1r3/nigel/timesheet.md

 # Timesheet

+# Tues 28 (9-3,

+* still mucking around with integrals and paths!
+* rework the faces to respect the edges by keeping vertices in order of a path

 # Mon 27 (10-1, 2:30-7pm)

 * loads data into new little Vertex, Edge, Face classes and hooks it into nige's integral function then